 Out of the gaming TV spots shown so far, the Nintendo Switch appears to be reigning above the others, in terms of popularity.
 Exciting announcements such as Morrowind show that we can only wait to see what happens for now, as one ad could change the result of the games…

 We’d love to hear what your favourite video game TV spot from this year’s Super Bowl?
+With all these new games on the horizon, it reminds us of where we came from playing our favourites on the classic Arcade machines.
 Let us know if you’ve watched the games live yourself!